matthewdaluz/AndroidPackageManager/README.md

 # APM — Android Package Manager

 APM is a GPLv3-licensed package manager for rooted Android.
 It mirrors the APT workflow (sources lists, Packages indices, dependency tracking) while adding Android-specific features: a root daemon that performs filesystem changes, CLI helpers that work offline when possible, Termux compatibility, APK install/uninstall helpers, and a Magisk-inspired module system (AMS) for OverlayFS-based system customization.
-The AMS layer now runs as a dedicated `amsd` daemon owning `/ams`, separate from `apmd`.
+The runtime is IPC-only over UNIX sockets (Binder is deprecated but left in the tree) and now ships a dedicated `amsd` daemon owning `/ams` plus a safe-mode boot counter to avoid overlay boot loops.
+An emulator mode is available for host-side testing.

 > Upgrade note: AMSD builds require factory-resetting previous `/data/apm` installs before flashing.
 Legacy modules under `/data/apm/modules` will block startup; remove them or perform a full reset first.
+The current CLI/daemon release is **APM 1.8.0b (closed beta)**.

 ## Components